ksator/microservice-validate-network-state/README.md

 It
 - connects to the network devices
 - collects the actual state of the network devices
-- compare the actual state to the desired state described by a human or a program
+- compare the actual state with the desired state described by a human or a program in the `inputs` directory

 No commit is done on the devices.